monacocoin-net/sentinel/README.md

-# monoeci Sentinel
+# Monoeci Sentinel

 From original code https://github.com/dashpay/sentinel

-An all-powerful toolset for monoeci.
+An all-powerful toolset for Monoeci.

-Sentinel is an autonomous agent for persisting, processing and automating monoeci V12.1 governance objects and tasks, and for expanded functions in the upcoming monoeci V13 release (Evolution).
+Sentinel is an autonomous agent for persisting, processing and automating Monoeci V12.1 governance objects and tasks, and for expanded functions in the upcoming Monoeci V13 release (Evolution).

-Sentinel is implemented as a Python application that binds to a local version 12.1 monoecid instance on each monoeci V12.1 Masternode.
+Sentinel is implemented as a Python application that binds to a local version 12.1 monoecid instance on each Monoeci V12.1 Masternode.

 This guide covers installing Sentinel onto an existing 12.1 Masternode in Ubuntu 14.04 / 16.04.